-This pack offers some of the best laptop protection you could ask for.
-It has a unique system that uses a completely cushioned insert to store and keep a laptop up to 15 inches super safe.
-It'll fit smaller laptops and tablets just fine.
-Given the flip top enclosure, your precious equipment won't move around, staying safe and well protected.
+This pack offers some of the best laptop protection available.
+It has a unique system that uses a completely cushioned insert to store and keep a laptop up to 15 inches super safe, but it'll carry smaller laptops and tablets just fine, too.
+Given the flip-top enclosure, your expensive equipment won't move around, staying safe and well protected.

-The insert buttons into the main compartment of the back, sitting high and cushioned with an inch of foam from all sides.
-The insert is easily closed with a Velcro top that ensures the laptop won't come out if flipped upside down.
+The insert buttons into the main compartment of the back, sitting high and cushioned with an inch of foam on all sides.
+The insert closes quickly with a Velcro top that ensures the laptop won't come out if flipped upside down.

-What's more, when the insert is placed inside the back, it is further protected by the thick foamy backplate.
-When loaded up with other stuff, more protection is offered.
-It also comes with a stowable rain cover (that we cover in water resistance) that makes this an excellent option for bike commuting and traveling in the rain.
+What's more, with the insert inside the back, the thick foamy backplate encases it.
+When loaded up with other stuff, it affords more protection.
+It also comes with a stowable rain cover (which we cover in water resistance, below) that makes this an excellent option for bike commuting and traveling in the rain.
 Its level of protection is unmatched by any other laptop backpack in this review.

 The Thule Pack n' Pedal is comfortable to wear all day long.
 It features nicely cushioned and ventilated shoulder straps and backplate that makes sweaty endeavors feel okay.
 The material on the backpack is also smooth and soft, feeling good for wear against the skin.

 Let's start with the shoulder straps.
-Sewn-in at a good distance apart, they accommodate all sizes.
+Sewn-in at a reasonable distance apart, they accommodate all sizes.
 The length is adjustable, allowing you to find the perfect balance for load distribution throughout.
 The padding isn't maximal, but minimal, breathable, and flexible.
-An adjustable sternum strap is included.
+These straps come with an adjustable sternum strap.